 The Car of Your Dreams

-Henry St. Clair "Taj Mahal" Fredericks is by no means a typical black American bluesman, being a full generation younger than most of the big names and having formed his first band while at university, the attendance of which should, in the eyes of many, disqualify him from the genre altogether.
+Henry St. Clair "Taj Mahal" Fredericks is by no means a typical black American bluesman, being a full generation younger than most of the big names, forming his first band while at university, the attendance of which should, in the eyes of many, disqualify him from the genre altogether.
 Thankfully, those of a more open-minded persuasion have taken him to their hearts as a far more 'authentic' proposition than the rather anodyne Robert Cray, despite his frequent forays into other world musics, not to mention his more recent flirtations with the American mainstream.

-1996's Phantom Blues is still chiefly blues, funnily enough, and is apparently effectively a covers collection, though I can't say I recognise any of the titles myself.
+1996's Phantom Blues is still chiefly blues, funnily enough, apparently effectively a covers collection, though I can't say I recognise any of the titles myself.
+Y'know, not much of a blues fan...
 Best track?
-Fanning The Flames is a searing, slow blues with some killer guitar work from the man and overall, I feel the slow tracks are better, though there isn't one dog here.
+Fanning The Flames is a searing, slow blues with killer guitar work from the man himself; overall, I feel the slow tracks are better, though there isn't one dog here.
 Unfortunately, there doesn't seem to be any of Jon Brion's credited Chamberlin, either, yet again; what is it with this instrument?
 Do producers want to have it in the credits for some sort of retro cool, as long as they don't have to hear the damn' thing?

 IV (1976, 43.40) ****½/TTTI'm Going Away